-Anjuna village and the nearby beach sides are over a cliff compared to the near sea level beaches of Calangute, Candolim, Miramar and the south Goa beaches.
+Anjuna village and the nearby beach sides are over a cliff compared to the near sea-level beaches of Calangute, Candolim, Miramar, and the south Goa beaches.
 This area, therefore, gives you an opportunity to watch the sunset sitting in a restaurant or resort enjoying food and watch the beautiful sunsets from a different angle/perspective.
 Try if you are visiting the village.
-Of course, the best of sunset sky colors are during the winters and summers.
+Of course, the best sunset sky colors are during the winters and summers.

 Eat at Anjuna Village

 While the Goan Fish Curry Rice Thali and the Punjabi Food restaurants are popular, you can also get to taste authentic Mediterranean Food, Continental Food in the village.
 Being a vegetarian recommend you read my post on Best Vegetarian Restaurants in Goa.

 The Artjuna is an Experience Café in an old Goan house.
 It has a Yoga studio, a curated gift or souvenir shop, and a lovely open-air restaurant.
 The hippie style yoga posters juxtapose with the giant Nataraja in brass.
 The recycled tyres make a good decoration next to the copper vessel for drinking water.

 Lined-up books create an inviting library and then there are interesting bookshelves at the Artjuna store.
 We love eating Mediterranean food here as much as we love chatting with the Israeli turned Goan owner of the café.

 Read More – Moira – The Goan Village along the backwaters